Rhea Dimaculangan: Shakey's V-League

-Villarete also made a name in several Shakey's V-League conferences.
+Dimaculangan also made a name in several Shakey's V-League conferences.
 In Shakey's V-League Season 6 1st Conference, she was entitled the Final's Most Valuable Player and Best Setter.
 She also snatched the Best Setter award in Shakey's V- League Season 11, Open Conference.

 Philippine Super Liga

-Villarete's debut in the Philippine Super Liga was in the 2014 Philippine Super Liga All-Filipino league where she snatched the Best Setter award and led her team, RC Cola Air Force Raiders, to a championship silver medal.
+Dimaculangan's debut in the Philippine Super Liga was in the 2014 Philippine Super Liga All-Filipino league where she snatched the Best Setter award and led her team, RC Cola Air Force Raiders, to a championship silver medal.

 She then transferred to the club team Foton Tornadoes together with Maika Ortiz in mid-2015 where she brought the team into a first-runner up finish in the 2015 Philippine Super Liga All-Filipino.
 With the aid of the imports Lindsay Stalzer and Ariel Usher, she helped the team bag its second championship gold medal in the 2016 PSL Grand Prix Conference.

-Early 2017, Villarete moved clubs and signed a year contract with the Petron Tri-Activ Spikers.
+Early 2017, Dimaculangan moved clubs and signed a year contract with the Petron Tri-Activ Spikers.
 With Petron Blaze Spikers, she won the 2017 PSL Grand Prix Conference silver medal.
 The following year, she together with Lindsay Stalzer, Katherine Bell and Aiza Maizo-Pontillas led Petron to the 2018 PSL Grand Prix Conference championship.
 Villarete won the Most Valuable Player award of the 2018 PSL All-Filipino Conference.
 In 2020, Villarete signed with the Generika-Ayala Lifesavers.

 Premier Volleyball League

 In 2021, she joined the PLDT Home Fibr Power Hitters.
 In 2024, she left the team to focus on her family.

+In 2025, Dimaculangan joined PVL club, Creamline Cool Smashers for their 2025 AVC Women's Volleyball Champions League stint.
+She later helped Creamline win the PVL on Tour tournament and Invitational Conference.
+Her last tournament was the Reinforced Conference where Creamline finished sixth.
+In January 2026, Dimaculangan announced her retirement from volleyball.

+Personal life

+In 2024, Dimaculangan married her boyfriend, Raymond Jomarcel Villarete.